 Because I promise you, as a veterinarian, we give thanks for veterinary technicians every day.

-To learn more about veterinary technicians, check out all of our coverage of National Veterinary Technician Week, as well as the Facebook page of our sister publication, Veterinary Technician.
+To learn more about veterinary technicians, check out all of our coverage of National Veterinary Technician Week.

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.

 Bartonella is a type bacteria that can be transmitted to cats, dogs and humans from exposure to infected fleas and…

 Want to give your pup yummy, low-calorie treats?
 We’ve got the skinny on which foods are OK to feed him.